Former Navy vice admiral leading Washington’s coronavirus response brings experience in medicine, military

 Bono was the first female Navy medical officer to become a vice admiral.
 She’s told her new colleagues to use her nickname, “Rocky.”

-“Tell the citizens of Washington they’re getting a relentless fighter,” her brother, Anatolio Cruz III (also a retired Navy vice admiral), told The Seattle Times.
+“Tell the citizens of Washington they’re getting a relentless fighter,” her brother, Anatolio Cruz III (also a retired Navy leader), told The Seattle Times.

 When the Gulf War ended, Bono worked at hospitals on the East Coast and in various administrative jobs.
 Months after she became director for medical-surgical services at the National Naval Medical Center outside D.C., the U.S. invaded Iraq, said Donald Arthur, a former Navy surgeon general who was running the center at the time.